Please tell us why,

 You had to hide away for so long,

-Formed in 1970 by Roy Wood and Jeff Lynne, ELO was originally conceived as a rock band with classical instruments and sounds — an electrified light orchestra, hence its name.
+Formed in 1970 by Roy Wood and Jeff Lynne from The Move, ELO was originally conceived as a rock band with classical instruments and sounds — an electrified light orchestra, hence its name.
 In other words, it was intended to bring the synthesis of Classical Music and rock that the inchoate genre of Progressive Rock promised to its logical conclusion.
 After the release of their first album in 1971, Wood left the band, leaving Lynne and drummer Bev Bevan as its remaining founding members.
 That didn't stop them, however.
 After recruiting some new members, ELO kept getting stronger throughout the 1970s.

 Their discography (with notable songs) includes:

 - The Electric Light Orchestra (1971)note : "Mr. Radio", "10538 Overture"